WHO WE ARE

 Elisa Boyles

 Director of Admissions.
 Elisa was born in Venezuela and grew up in many places, including Santa Fe.
 She has always enjoyed working with children and got her BA in Early Childhood Education with a teaching license for PreK-3 from Tufts University in 1998.
 In college, she studied art history and Italian in Florence, Italy and delved into learning about the schools in Reggio Emilia.
-She jumped right into teaching Art for New York City Public Schools and then a 3rd grade Bilingual teacher.
+She jumped right into teaching, first as an art teacher for the New York City Public Schools and then as a 3rd-grade bilingual teacher.
 Later, she moved to The Peck School, in New Jersey, as Assistant to the Upper School Head, Spanish teacher, and tutor.
 She and her husband Patrick, a native Santa Fean, happily returned to Santa Fe to start their family.
 She taught the 3 and 4 year olds at Dragonfly School, before homeschooling her son.
-She has fun being in nature, gardening, cooking, supporting local organic farmers, and being creative with life.
-She is a proud mama of Luca and Valentina, both students at Arts & Sciences.
+Always curious, she has fun being in nature, gardening, cooking, supporting local organic farmers, and being creative with life.
+She is a proud mama of Luca and Valentina, both alumni of Arts & Sciences. elisa@santafeschool.org

 Gina Kinstle

-In her 8th year at Arts & Sciences, Gina is our Graphic Designer and Program Assistant.
+In her 14th year at Arts & Sciences, Gina is our Graphic Designer and Office Manager.
 In addition to coordinating many details of student and school activities, Gina designs our school yearbook and many of our expedition products, like books and posters.
-After living in New York City (Brooklyn) for 8 years, working in the fashion industry as a handbag designer, Gina has reestablished her roots back in Santa Fe.
+She even designed a board game for the Grasshopper class.
+After living in Brooklyn, NY for 8 years, working in the fashion industry as a handbag designer, she reestablished her roots back in Santa Fe.
 As a creative person with experience in the hospitality industry, Gina happily brings attention to detail in all of our visual messaging, and thoughtfulness to the complex task of keeping the wheels in the office running smoothly.
-Gina’s daughter is a 7th grader at Arts & Sciences. gina@santafeschool.org
+Gina’s daughter is a 2022 Arts & Sciences alumna and has moved on to Santa Fe High. gina@santafeschool.org

 Isaac Hernandez